 What is a Pharmacy Technician?

-Pharmacy Technicians are healthcare professionals who are registered with the UK pharmacy regulator, the General Pharmaceutical Council (GPhC) for their license to practise.
+Pharmacy Technicians are healthcare professionals who are registered with the UK pharmacy regulator, the General Pharmaceutical Council (GPhC) for their licence to practise.
 The title of Pharmacy Technician is protected in law and can only be applied to those who meet and maintain the professional standards set by the GPhC.

 They are professional, skilled and essential members of the pharmacy team who provide person-centred care through dispensing, supply and optimising a person’s medicines to achieve the best outcomes for that person.

 The Association of Pharmacy Technicians UK (APTUK) is the professional leadership body for pharmacy technicians working in the UK.
 Membership with APTUK is voluntary.

 Post qualification and with the right level of experience, there are many opportunities for training and development which can lead to specialised areas of work including:

 - Primary Care roles including GP practices and Care Homes

 - Medicines optimisation roles across all settings

 - Medicines Information